Smarker/chattybot/README.md

-#Make a Slack Chatbot on Cloud9 using Hubot
+#Make a Bot on Cloud9 using Hubot and Slack as an adapter
-Hubot is an open-source chatbot written by GitHub in CoffeeScript and is ran on Node.js.
+Hubot is an open-source bot written by GitHub in CoffeeScript and ran on Node.js.
 You can download scripts to customize your robot to your liking.
+Hubot can act as a help with translating languages, posting youtube videos, automating tasks, and much more.
 You can learn more about Hubot here: https://hubot.github.com/
 ![](http://cdn0.icicletech.com/media/hubot.png)

-##What You Need
+##What You Will Need
 To avoid downloading Node.js and npm, we will be using the Cloud9 IDE.
 * cloud 9 account
 * github account
 * slack account

+##What You Could Need
+* spotify account (when creating your own custom hubot script to interact with spotify)
+* youtube account

 ##Let's Get Started